Coordinate-based meta-regression algorithms

 GLH testing with contrast matrix specified

-CBMR also allows simultaneous GLH tests (consisting of multiple contrast vectors) when it’s represented as one of elements in t_con_group (datatype: list).
+CBMR also allows simultaneous GLH tests consisting of multiple contrast vectors, represented as one element of group_contrasts.
 Only if all of null hypotheses are rejected at voxel level, p-values are significant.
-For example, t_con_group=[[1,-1,0,0], [1,0,-1,0], [0,0,1,-1]] is used for testing the equality of spatial intensity estimation among all of four groups (finding the consistent activation regions).
+For example, [[1, -1, 0, 0], [1, 0, -1, 0], [0, 0, 1, -1]] tests the equality of spatial intensity estimates across all four groups (finding consistent activation regions).
 Note that only n-1 contrast vectors are necessary for testing the equality of n groups.

-contrast_result = inference.transform(
+contrast_result = results.infer(

-t_con_groups=[[[1, -1, 0, 0], [1, 0, -1, 0], [0, 0, 1, -1]]], t_con_moderators=False
+group_contrasts=[[[1, -1, 0, 0], [1, 0, -1, 0], [0, 0, 1, -1]]],

 )